 Now fortunately, I love tomatoes and they are wonderfully good for you, but after a while they inevitably start to get a bit samey.
-This recipe for Roasted Tomatoes with Garlic and Basil means that you can keep a jar in the fridge and have them on hand to add to sauces, or in any other dish you fancy as you go, I like to add them to an Incredibly Quick And Tasty Toasted Sandwich for lunch.
+This recipe for Roasted Tomatoes with Garlic and Basil means that you can keep a jar in the fridge and have them at the ready, to add to sauces or any other dish you fancy as you go, I like to add them to an Incredibly Quick And Tasty Toasted Sandwich for lunch.

-Let them cool and store them in a sterilised jar, making sure they are well coated in the oil and vinegar liquid, and add a little more oil to sit on the top inside the jar.
+- Let them cool and store them in a sterilised jar, making sure they’re well coated in the oil and vinegar liquid, and add a little more oil to sit on the top inside the jar.

 - If you have a real glut, you can always freeze them, but they’ll keep for at least a couple of weeks in the fridge like this.
 I find this lovely jar of summer sunshine is so convenient and tasty, and they get used up far too quickly!
 In fact I’m always rather sad when they’re all gone.